Why clowns paint their faces on eggs (2017)

 One of the important features of satire is that you kind of need to really, deeply, fundamentally get the thing you’re satirising.
 Which makes it even more insane how he managed to satirise so many different topics.

-• bombcar 15 hours ago
+• bombcar 3 months ago

 He also developed an appreciation and love for the things satired; you can see it in the development of characters over time, many started out as a one-dimensional parody and grew to be actual characters with depths, while still remaining true to the original parody.

-• mattkevan a day ago
+• mattkevan 3 months ago

 I learned a lot of history, politics and folklore reading Pratchett’s books.
 If he mentioned something specific I generally found it was real or at least echoed something real.